UBC-MDS/programming-in-python-for-data-science/chapters/en/module6.md

 <opt text="B" >

-printing `toy` is considered a function side effect!
+Printing `toy` is considered a function side effect!

 </opt>

 <opt text="A and B"  >

-having a function `return` something is not considered necessarily a side effect.
+Having a function `return` something is not considered necessarily a side effect.

 </opt>

 <opt text="Neither A or B"  >

-printing `toy` is considered a function side effect!
+Printing `toy` is considered a function side effect!

 </opt>